 - Global sales of smartphones, tablets, PCs and TVs will be over $750B in 2014.

 - Smart glasses and other “wearables” should be about a $3B business in 2014

 - Online courses will continue to struggle

-Now, you don’t have to believe these predictions.
-You don’t have to swallow their prediction measurement of TV programs will be better in 2014 or some of the others.
+Now, you don’t have to believe these or other predictions.
+You don’t have to swallow their prediction measurement of TV programs will be better in 2014 or some of the others (who watches commercials anymore?).
 But the fact is, these are smart people, and so we all better pay attention to what they see and then adjust accordingly.

 In our blog on strategy – “Who’s on first when it’s About Strategy” – we talked about Paul Schoemaker, a heavyweight in strategy.
 But like all heavyweights, time passes, new people enter the ring, and before you know it, you get knocked down.
 The true measure of a strategist, however, is not getting knocked down.
 It’s what you do when you enter the marketing ring.
 Because you will get hit.
 It’s inevitable.
 That’s why we offered the best strategic advice we know in that blog: anticipate, react, adapt.
 There is no single solution.
 There is no magic bullet or potion that always works.
 If there were, don’t you think we’d all be using it by now?

 Thanks for reading our blog.
 Please continue to share our content, and let us know how we can help you.